andrematte/scraping-uri-challenges/README.md

 This code performs the web scraping of URI's challenges information such as Number, Name, URL and Author.
 Data is stored in a csv file.

-This is an on going project, in the future I would like to scrape a more detailed set of informations on each problem.
+This is an on going project, in the future I would like to scrape a more detailed set of information on each problem.